What is a Supply Chain

 Address Data:

-If you are creating a GLN and the physical address you're entering is already associated with another published GLN, you can add data in the Address Line 2 and Address Line 3 fields to distinguish this GLN.
+If you're creating a GLN and the physical address you're entering is already associated with another published GLN, you can add data in the Address Line 2 and Address Line 3 fields to distinguish this GLN.

 Want to know if the US Postal Service (USPS) address is already associated with another GLN?
 GS1 US Data Hub will display a Potential Duplicate Location window when you click Publish.
 This window lists the name(s) and GLN(s) that already contain this same address.